Light Field Depth Estimation via Stitched Epipolar Plane Images: Proposed LF Depth Estimation

 \subsection{Global Depth Optimization}

-The depth derived in Section \ref{sec:dis0} to \ref{sec:disTlm} contains some outliers due to noise, occlusions and \emph{etc}.
-Therefore, the global depth optimization is used to smooth out the outliers and generates the optimal depth map at last.
+Finally, we incorporate an optimization module, based on \cite{chen}, to refine the depth map in a global manner and rectify errors arising from noise, occlusions, and other factors.
+The optimization process employs a globally regularized scheme, minimizing an energy function defined as

-\textbf{Confidence Update} We update the confidence on the region where there exists great depth gradient, which might cause the depth estimation error.
+The first term in Eq. (\ref{equ:24}) aims to preserve the optimized depth by mitigating distortion.
+To achieve this, we update the confidence in regions where significant depth gradients exist, as these gradients often contribute to depth estimation errors.
+In this term, \(d\) is the refined depth in Section \ref{sec:disTlm}, \(d'\) is the optimized depth, and \(w(x,y)\) is the rectified confidence, defined as

-where \emph{c} is the confidence defined by (\ref{equ:12}), \(d\) is the refined depth in Section \ref{sec:disTlm}, \(std(\cdot )\) is the standard deviation function, \(\tau_{0}\) is the amplification coefficient and set 1000 in this paper, \(\tau_{1}\) is the standard deviation threshold and set 0.2.
-The confidence \(c_{\text{occ}}\) for every occluded patch is determined by Chen's method \cite{chen}, and the confidence \(c_{\text{tl}}\) in texture-less region is rectified to 0.8.
+where \(std(\cdot)\) is the standard deviation function to evaluate the depth gradient, and the standard deviation threshold \(\tau_{1}\) is set to 0.2 according to \cite{chen}.
+When the depth gradient is insignificant, the confidence is determined by Eq. (\ref{equ:25}) according to the point feature; otherwise, we update it by Eq. (\ref{equ:20}). \(c_{o c c}(x, y)\) is the confidence determined by Eq. (\ref{equ:12}) after half-SEPI-based refinement when the point belongs to occluded regions, \(c_{t l}\) is the constant confidence for texture-less regions and is rectified to 0.8.
+When the point belongs to the other regions in the LF image, its confidence is defined by Eq. (\ref{equ:12}) directly.
+In addition, the amplification coefficient \(\tau_{0}\) is set to 1000 according to \cite{chen}.

-\textbf{Local Smoothness} We determine the smoothness locally for each pixel according to its color and texture features.
+The second term in Eq. (\ref{equ:24}) represents the smoothness term, where \(\alpha\) is the parameter that controls the trade-off between the data term and the smoothness term.
+The smoothness coefficient, denoted as $s(x,y)$, is defined as the product of $s_c(x,y)$ and $s_t(x,y)$, and \((x^{'},y^{'})\) represents the adjacent pixels in the 4-connected region of pixel \(\mathbf{(}x,y\mathbf{)}\).
+The smoothness coefficient is calculated locally for each pixel, taking into consideration its color and texture features.

-\textbf{1.
-Color Gradient:} First, the smoothness is greatly related to the color gradient.
-The depth in region with low color gradient generally has to be smoothed due to the low confidence.
-Similarly, depth in region with high color gradient prefer to be maintained.
-The smooth function of color gradient is defined as
+\begin{enumerate} \item \textit{Color gradient}.
+The smoothness of the depth estimation is closely tied to the color gradient.
+Regions with a low color gradient typically require smoothing of the depth due to their low confidence.
+Conversely, regions with high color gradients tend to preserve their depth details.
+The smoothness function based on the color gradient is defined as

 where \(I\) is the central sub-aperture image.